Suella Braverman to sign revised deal with France on Channel migrants

 Home Secretary Suella Braverman is to travel to Paris to sign an expanded deal to try to stop people crossing the English Channel in small boats.

-Under the revised agreement, the amount the UK pays France to cover the cost of patrols at their end will increase from about £55m a year to £63m.
+Under the revised agreement, the amount the UK pays France to cover the cost of increased patrols at their end will go up from from about £55m a year to £63m.

 The number of officers patrolling the French coast to try to stop people setting off will rise from 200 to 300.